Open Bible Data Home About News OET Key

 Note 2 topic: figures-of-speech / metaphor

-This phrase finishes the comparison started in the previous verse.
+This verse compares the sinners to the birds being hunted in the previous verse.
+But here it speaks of the sinners as both the hunters and the hunted.
 Unlike a bird that is smart enough to avoid a net, these sinners destroy themselves by doing sinful things that cause them to be killed.
 If it would be helpful in your language, you could state this explicitly.
-Alternate translation: “but they are more foolish than birds.
-They lie in wait”
+Alternate translation: “but because they intend to kill others, they will be killed; their attempts to attack others will cost them their lives”

 Note 3 topic: figures-of-speech / parallelism